Ptujec/LaunchBar/Compile-Swift-Action/README.md

 ## Updates

 Use [Local Action Updates](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates#launchbar-action-local-action-updates) to keep track of new versions of all my actions and discover new ones at the same time.

 This action also supports [Action Updates](https://renaghan.com/launchbar/action-updates/) by Padraic Renaghan.

-[^1]: There is currently a [bug when installing command line tools as described](https://github.com/orgs/Homebrew/discussions/5723#discussioncomment-11185411).
-That's on Apple.
-But it doesn't matter.
-Try to install it as described in this linked thread.